 For more information on prohibited activities, please read this Support article: https://support.circle.com/hc/en-us/articles/204691914-It-s-not-you-it-s-me-User-Agreement-Violations-

-If an Unauthorized Transaction (as defined below) or Error (as defined below) occurs through your account, and you follow the procedures set forth in this Section 19, Circle will reimburse you for the full amount of any eligible Unauthorized Transaction and the full amount of any losses resulting from an Error, subject to the limitations set forth in this Section 19.
+If an Unauthorized Transaction (as defined below) or Error (as defined below) occurs through your account, and you follow the procedures set forth in this Section 19, Circle will reimburse you for the amount of any eligible Unauthorized Transaction and any losses resulting from an Error, subject to the limitations set forth in this Section 19.